kiran-sumant/ObsidianKM/Academic/Flagship Seminar 2024-08-19.md

 RNA CaptureSeq allows for extraction of targeted RNA, increases sensitivity for targeted RNA that are low expression.

-**ADRAM** is involved in extinction memory. drived it through direct interaction with a chaperone protein.
+**ADRAM** is involved in extinction memory. driven through direct interaction with a chaperone protein.

-Cool facts
+Cool facts: RNA CaptureSeq shows stress can result in transgenerational traits through RNA cell signalling.

+Research question: is lncRNA presenr in the synapse?
+answer: YES, abundantly expressed in the synaptic compartment.

+Fear conditioned animals show that with extinction learning, expression of certain lncRNA Gas5 is upregulated after EXT, heavily involved in stress response.

 ## What did the speaker discover?